annaszymanska/clock/README.md

 # clock
-project of clock that is changing color every second, using JS
+project of a clock that is changing color every second, using JS